-Secretary Manager Report 2017
+Secretary Manager Report 2018

-It is with pleasure I present the financial reports for the 2016-2017 financial year.
+It is with pleasure I present the financial reports for the 2017-2018 financial year.
 The club has had a successful year both socially and economically.

-I wish to thank the clubs President Gordon Beaumont and all directors for their support and backing throughout the year.
-Tough decisions have been made throughout the year which has paid off for the best interest of the club.
+I wish to thank the clubs President Gordon Beaumont and all directors for their support and backing throughout the year

 I would like to thank all staff for their hard work throughout the year.
-Staff are a businesses greatest asset and I am fortunate to surround myself with some great employees who work for the best interest of the club.
+Staff are a business's greatest asset and I am fortunate to surround myself with some great employees who work for the best interest of the club.
 I would also like to take this opportunity to thank our financial administrator Kerry Sproston for her dedication to the club throughout the year, and is never more than a phone call away when required.